fkmatsuda-dev/env/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contributing
-If you would like to contribute to the env library, please submit a pull request on the GitHub repository.
+If you would like to contribute to the env library, feel free to send a pull request or create an issue on GitHub.
+Your feedback is very important for us to improve the project together.